Attano/l4d2-tourney-rules/rules_EQLeague.md

 Aside from exceptions provided in Section 6.2.1, enabling or disabling addons or modifying files after the first ready-up is strictly forbidden, even when disconnecting or reconnecting from the server.

+#####6.6 Cheating

+Any act of cheating (which includes any form of aim assistance, wallhacking, mathacking, speedhacking and more) will result in the offending individual player being banned from the remainder of the league regardless of whether it occurred during an official match or outside of it.
+If more than one player from the same team has been caught cheating during the duration of the league, then the entire team will be disqualified from the league.
+Any loopholes that are exercised due to potential lack of clarification in the rules and which the admins deem to be a violation of this rule, will be discussed and decided upon to the discretion of the league directors, while reserving the right to hand out similar penalties.

 ##Section 7: Behavior and etiquette